 Preamble.
 I am not a climate-change fanatic, and in 2001 i even sided with a president that i strongly disliked, George W Bush, when he refused to sign the Kyoto Protocol.
 I think that most climate science is bad science: it can't predict what will happen next year, let alone next week.
 In fact, all of its past predictions have been wrong if you define "wrong" in a mathematical way: the climate scientists claim success when there are more fires than usual or stronger hurricanes or temperature increases in the oceans, but the numbers are just not what they predicted.
 Sometimes the numbers are worse and sometimes they are better, but they are never exactly what the climate scientists predicted.
 It's like sending an astronaut to the Moon with the message "You'll get somewhere in the neighborhood of the Moon, maybe a little to the left of it, maybe a little to the right of it, and oh by the way if you do accidentally land on the Moon, the landing might be a little faster or a little slower than we told you" (in which case either you crash or you never land).
 That wouldn't be considered good science, would it?
 And probably not many astronauts would volunteer for the mission if that was the state of rocket science.
 I am not a skeptic about climate change: the climate is changing and human actions are a big cause of the change.
 But i am a skeptic of climate science: bad science can do more harm than superstition and ignorance.
 In 2006 Al Gore, who had studied the literature, estimated that within ten years the world would reach a point of no return: greenhouse gases have gone up (mainly because of the economic boom of China and other poor countries) and, yet, the point of no return keeps moving further ahead in the future.
 John O'Sullivan wrote that "the strategy of climate mitigation" has been "successfully transformed into the world's largest secular religion".
 And there is some truth to is: sometimes the discussion on climate change, promoted by zealots who are no less fanatical than the Christian evangelicals and the Taliban, sounds more religious than scientific.
 Just witness the stubborn opposition to nuclear power and desalination plants, despite the fact that one would generate a lot of electricity with very low emissions and the other one would give enough water to restore our forests (if global warming puts more water in the oceans and causes more wildfires, why not use the extra water to water our forests?)
 This preamble is to prove that i am no climate-change fanatic.

 The first problem in Lomborg's book is the central argument: that economic considerations should be the basis of any discussion of climate policies.
 Well, economics is an even worse science than climate science.
 The predictions of economists tend to be grotesquely wrong.
 They never predict an economic crisis or a market crash until after it has happened.
 Lomborg is basing his forecasts of the future on the predictions of economists: it's like trusting the captain of a ship whose previous ships have all sunk (and a captain who always jumped ship abandoning the passengers).
 For example, economists assume that future generations will be richer and will have access to better technology based on the fact that "we" lifted one billion people out of poverty in just 40 years.
 The problem is that "we" is actually China, ruled by the Chinese Communist Party: they lifted almost one billion people out of poverty in 40 years.
 Unfortunately, the number of poor people in the Indian subcontinent, in Africa, and in Latin America has not changed much.
 On the other hand, the population of the planet has increased and keeps increasing, and every person would like to have a car, kitchen appliances, and air conditioning.
-Last but not least, we all want to live much longer lives than previous generations and want to have nonstop access to better health care.
+Finally, we all want to live much longer lives than previous generations and want to have nonstop access to better health care.
 Lomborg quotes an economist who predicts that global GDP will increase by about 450% between now and the end of the century, but economists can't even predict this year's GDP increase so i don't understand why anyone should trust their prediction for 2100.
 For example, most economists predicted worldwide GDP growth of about 2-3% in 2020 and instead the world economy is in a steep recession: if they are off by so much in 2020, by how much will they be off in 80 years?
 How many pandemics, wars and unpredictable events will impact the GDP of the next 80 years?
 It is pure folly to base a discussion on the predictions of economists.

 Lomborg should have started the book with the honest premise that all our extrapolations of economic growth are based on unbridled optimism.
 (Worse: most of his economic models have one common source: William Nordhaus of Yale University.
 In other words, Lomborg is putting most of his eggs in just one basket.
 Nordhaus' estimates are far from representing the general consensus.
 The High-Level Commission on Carbon Prices, an international panel chaired by Nicholas Stern and Joseph Stiglitz, reached very different estimates about the costs of climate policies.)

 Lomborg's second shaky premise lies in the fact that he assumes (correctly) that climate science is bad science, but he doesn't realize that a bad science is bad in both directions, not only one: it may be overly pessimistic, but it could also turn out to be too optimistic.
 It may err in both directions.
-Lomborg mostly uses two sources about the estimated impact of climate change: the United Nations' Intergovernmental Panel on Climate Change (the IPCC), and the US National Climate Assessment.
+Lomborg mostly uses two sources about the estimated impact of climate change: the United Nations' Intergovernmental Panel on Climate Change (the IPCC) and the US National Climate Assessment.
 I don't think either is reliable: it could be that they exaggerate the coming apocalypse, or it could be that they don't fully grasp its magnitude.
 It is Lomborg who, indirectly, trusts climate science.
 It would be more honest to admit upfront that the impact of climate change is difficult, if not impossible, to calculate.
-Period.
 We do know that human activities have an impact, but we can't claim to know what the exact impact is.

-The book comes out in the middle of the covid pandemic.
+The book comes out in the middle of the covid-19 pandemic.
 That's a good example in which an unreliable science that had long predicted a pandemic (but in the distant future) failed to predict that the whole world would be attacked by a deadly virus in 2020 (not 2100).
 In October 2019 the Johns Hopkins Center for Health Security in Baltimore, in partnership with the World Economic Forum and the Gates Foundation, simulated a global pandemic killing millions worldwide, but it wasn't able to predict that one such pandemic would start two months later.
 The science of predicting pandemics was wrong, but in the sense that it had been too optimistic, not realizing that the catastrophe was around the corner.
 Likewise, climate science may be erring in either direction: maybe it is exaggerating the impact, or maybe it is underestimating the impact.

 I think it would be more honest to start the discussion with these two premises: 1.
 Our economic models tend to be very bad at predicting the future other than to tell us what has already happened; 2.
 Our climate models are equally unreliable.